contractautomataproject/jlampIce2023experiments/README.md

 Logs:
 CardGame Composition Example
-Composition with addressess and committed states: states=36, transitions=37 computed in 126 milliseconds Orchestration with addressess and committed states: states=24, transitions=23 computed in 84 milliseconds
+Composition with addresses and committed states: states=36, transitions=37 computed in 126 milliseconds Orchestration with addresses and committed states: states=24, transitions=23 computed in 84 milliseconds

 Composition with committed states:   states=73, transitions=82 computed in 82 milliseconds Composition no pruning  with  committed states:   states=177, transitions=224 computed in 137 milliseconds